Healthworks Acquires Holiday Cottage In Staffordshire/Shropshire For Candidates

-(MENAFN- GlobeNewsWire - Nasdaq) London, United Kingdom, Oct.
-19, 2023 (GLOBE NEWSWIRE) -- HealthWorks, a care recruitment agency that is committed to putting great people into fulfilling, long-term or interim management roles within the care sector, is excited to announce a captivating new addition to its candidate benefits program: the opportunity to enjoy a rejuvenating stay at the HealthWorks Cottage Holiday Home, nestled in the picturesque Staffordshire/Shropshire border region.
+(MENAFN- EIN Presswire) London, United Kingdom – HealthWorks, a care recruitment agency that is committed to putting great people into fulfilling, long-term or interim management roles within the care sector, is excited to announce a captivating new addition to its candidate benefits program: the opportunity to enjoy a rejuvenating stay at the HealthWorks Cottage Holiday Home, nestled in the picturesque Staffordshire/Shropshire border region.

 The care manager recruitment agency offers many different candidate initiatives, such as a free-of-charge analysis of the candidate's current job marketing and pay package as well as a free CQC (Care Quality Commission) consultation with its in-house CQC experts.
 With a continued effort to strengthen its rapport with candidates, Healthworks is now extending a complimentary weeks stay to placed candidates marking their six-month milestone in a new role.